Sherlock Holmes Consulting Detective: The Thames Murders & Other Cases

 Frequently Asked Questions

-Does the game have replayability?
-Can I play the same cases multiple times?
+Can I play the same case multiple times?